giordano-lucas/dex-cyclic-arbitrage/index.md

 It is trained using Stochastic gradient descent and the following losses are obtained :

 {% include_relative figures/embedding/linear_losses.html %}

 ### Multilayer autoencoder

 Let's go deep!
 In this section, the number of layers is increased and activation functions are changed to be non-linear(`elu`,`relu`,`selu`...).
 The neural network used here has 2 fully connected layers of 600 neurons each.
 They are symmetric to the bottleneck layer and uses `elu` activations.
 Multiple activation functions were tested on this architecture and `elu` was retained to be the best one (based on test MSE).
-This model is named `fully_connected_3L` and the obtained losses are :
+This model is named `fully_connected_3L` and the obtained losses are:

 {% include_relative figures/embedding/fully_connected_3L_losses.html %}

 Surprisingly, the best loss obtained by this complex model does not beat the PCA model.
 It is the reason why training goes up to `500 epochs`.
 We wanted to see how the loss behaves and if it drops later on.
 But it did not happen.
 This model has the same number of layers as the `linear` one but it has mode neurons and the activations are more complex.
 Since the model is more complex we expect it to outperform the  `linear`  and `PCA` models on the training loss.
 Note that more variants of neural network architectures will be trained and tested later on using the `Talos` library.